Tietoevry-Create/gh-actions-workshop/README.md

 ## What will we do in this workshop?

-The workshop consists of ten main tasks:
+The workshop consists of eleven main tasks:

 0. [Getting started](./tasks/000/README.md)
 1. [Creating a workflow](./tasks/001/README.md)